EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * ID_V - identifier for the public key of Party V

-* EXT_2 - application defined extensions
+* APP_2 - bstr containing application data

 * Cert_V - The end-entity certificate of Party V